-The changes announced in the 2014-15 Budget will give all Australian students who want to undertake a higher education diploma, advanced diploma or associate degree course the same access to Commonwealth subsidies as students doing bachelor degree courses at public universities.
+The higher education reform package changes would give all Australian students who want to undertake a higher education diploma, advanced diploma or associate degree course the same access to Commonwealth subsidies as students doing bachelor degree courses at public universities.

 Currently there is only a limited number of Commonwealth supported places for students undertaking a high education diploma, advanced diploma or associate degree course.

-From 1 January 2016, the Government will be extending the demand driven funding system to include all higher education diplomas, advanced diplomas and associate degree courses.
+From 1 January 2016, the Government would extend the demand driven funding system to include all higher education diplomas, advanced diplomas and associate degree courses.

 These shorter courses are valuable in quickly providing students with skills needed in local regions.
 They also provide important pathways for less-prepared students wanting to undertake higher education study.Return to top